apache/pekko/akka-docs/src/main/paradox/cluster-metrics.md

 ## Metrics Collector

-Metrics collection is delegated to an implementation of `akka.cluster.metrics.MetricsCollector`.
+Metrics collection is delegated to an implementation of `org.apache.pekko.cluster.metrics.MetricsCollector`.

 Different collector implementations provide different subsets of metrics published to the cluster.
 Certain message routing and let-it-crash functions may not work when Sigar is not provisioned.

 Cluster metrics extension comes with two built-in collector implementations:

-1. `akka.cluster.metrics.SigarMetricsCollector`, which requires Sigar provisioning, and is more rich/precise
+1. `org.apache.pekko.cluster.metrics.SigarMetricsCollector`, which requires Sigar provisioning, and is more rich/precise
-2. `akka.cluster.metrics.JmxMetricsCollector`, which is used as fall back, and is less rich/precise
+2. `org.apache.pekko.cluster.metrics.JmxMetricsCollector`, which is used as fall back, and is less rich/precise

 You can also plug-in your own metrics collector implementation.

 By default, metrics extension will use collector provider fall back and will try to load them in this order:

 1. configured user-provided collector
-2. built-in `akka.cluster.metrics.SigarMetricsCollector`
+2. built-in `org.apache.pekko.cluster.metrics.SigarMetricsCollector`
-3. and finally `akka.cluster.metrics.JmxMetricsCollector`
+3. and finally `org.apache.pekko.cluster.metrics.JmxMetricsCollector`

 ## Metrics Events